-In addition, all of our product candidates other than NGM621 and aldafermin are currently manufactured solely at a facility in Lithuania.
+In addition, some of our product candidates are currently manufactured solely at a facility in Lithuania.
 Following Russia's invasion of Ukraine in February 2022, NATO deployed additional military forces to Eastern Europe, including to Lithuania.
 The ongoing conflict between Russia and Ukraine and the retaliatory measures taken or that may be taken by the United States, NATO and others, including significant sanctions against Russia, create global security concerns and regional instability, including due to the possibility of expanded regional or global conflict, and are likely to have short-term and likely longer-term negative impacts on regional and global economies, any or all of which could disrupt our supply chain and adversely affect our ability to conduct ongoing and future clinical trials of our product candidates and our ability to raise capital on favorable terms.

-In July 2022, we entered into an operating lease agreement, or the 2024 Lease Agreement, for our existing corporate office space and facilities at 333 Oyster Point Blvd., South San Francisco, California, which allows us to remain in our existing facilities through December 31, 2033, subject to our compliance with the 2024 Lease Agreement.
+In July 2022, we entered into an operating lease agreement, or the 2024 Lease Agreement, for our existing corporate office and laboratory space at 333 Oyster Point Blvd., South San Francisco, California, which allows us to remain in our existing facilities through December 31, 2033, subject to our compliance with the 2024 Lease Agreement.
 We also have an option to extend the 2024 Lease Agreement for a period of either eight or ten years after the initial ten-year term of January 1, 2024 to December 31, 2033.
+Base rent during the initial ten-year term of the 2024 Lease Agreement will total \$124.1 million.

-We seek to allocate our capital efficiently and strategically and fund our portfolio based on each program's scientific and other merits.
-Our discipline has been demonstrated by our decision not to proceed with development activities on multiple potentially viable product candidates for portfolio management and capital conservation reasons to concentrate our resources and focus our execution on our solid tumor oncology programs.
-Given the substantial decrease in research funding, we will now receive from Merck as compared to historical periods commensurate with the decreased collaboration scope described below, going forward we will need to devote a substantial amount of our own financial resources to fund our R&D programs, and we may need to delay or suspend development activities on product candidates that we consider promising unless and until we are able to raise sufficient additional capital and/or we will need to enter into additional BD Arrangements in order to proceed with such development through to regulatory approval.
+We seek to allocate our capital efficiently and strategically and fund our development portfolio based on each program's scientific and other merits.
+Our discipline has been demonstrated by our decision not to proceed with development activities on multiple potentially viable product candidates for portfolio management and capital conservation reasons to concentrate our resources and focus our execution on selected programs.
+Given that we will receive minimal funding from Merck in the first half of 2024 and expect to receive no funding from Merck thereafter, we need to devote a substantial amount of our own financial resources to fund our R&D programs, and we may need to delay or suspend development activities on product candidates that we consider promising unless and until we are able to raise sufficient additional capital and/or we need to enter into additional BD Arrangements in order to proceed with such development through to regulatory approval.